michaelkubina/SpotMicroESP32/README.md

 # SpotMicroESP32
 My take on a SpotMicro with an optimized design for supportfree 3D-printing utilizing an ESP32-DevKitC.
+This is still a Work-in-Progress!
-You can find the 3D-printing parts on Thingiverse as well: https://www.thingiverse.com/thing:4559827/files
+You can find the 3D-printing parts on Thingiverse as well: https://www.thingiverse.com/thing:4559827/files Join the Slack-Channel for this remix - discuss any topics regarding this design: spotmicroai.slack.com (#spotmicro-esp32)

 ## Note of thanks
 I want to thank Deok-yeon Kim (KDY0523) for his beatiful and well thought out design of the SpotMicro, without whom my derivate would not have been possible.
 You can find his original Design here on Thingiverse: https://www.thingiverse.com/thing:3445283